paduerst/petal-quest/README.md

 npm run build
 ```

 You can preview the production build with `npm run preview`.
+Then you can make it available on other devices using `cloudflared tunnel --url localhost:4173/` (assuming you have `cloudflared` installed).